What you should know

 versatile and can handle most terrains and situations fairly well.
 They also tend to last the

-not designed to excel specifically in any one terrain.
-If you tend to do all of your riding in
+designed to excel specifically in any one terrain.
+If you tend to do all of your riding in one

 All-terrain ATV tires come in the widest variety of tread patterns.
 Some come with more squared

 lugs, while other trail tires come with long lateral lugs.
 One common theme of trail tires is that

 the lugs or treads are set close to each other, which creates a somewhat large contact patch.
 The

 tread depth of trail tires generally ranges from a 1/2" to just under an inch.
 This depth of

 tread combined with the large contact patch gives the trail tires a good amount of traction with a